joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/turn_on_off.md

    ![Cascading setting](img/disable_duo_features_v17_1.png)

-::EndTabs

 ### Turn off for a project

-::Tabs

-:::TabTitle In 17.4 and later

-In GitLab 17.4 and later, follow these instructions to turn off GitLab Duo for a project.
+You can turn off GitLab Duo for a project.

 Prerequisites:

 - You must have the Owner role for the project.

 To turn off GitLab Duo for a project:

-1. On the left sidebar, select **Search or go to** and find your project.
-1. Select **Settings > General**.
-1. Expand **Visibility, project features, permissions**.
-1. Under **GitLab Duo**, turn the toggle off.
-1. Select **Save changes**.

-:::TabTitle In 17.3 and earlier

-In GitLab 17.3 and earlier, follow these instructions to turn off GitLab Duo for a project.

 1. Use the GitLab GraphQL API [`projectSettingsUpdate`](../../api/graphql/reference/index.md#mutationprojectsettingsupdate)